JanssenProject/jans/docs/admin/install/helm-install/local.md

 - 4 CPU cores
 - 50GB hard-disk

 Use the listing below for detailed estimation of minimum required resources.
-The able contains default recommended resources to start with per service.
-Depending on the use of each service the resources may be increased or decreased.
+Table contains the default resources recommendations per service.
+Depending on the use of each service the resources needs may be increase or decrease.

 | Service           | CPU Unit | RAM   | Disk Space | Processor Type | Required                           |
 | ----------------- | -------- | ----- | ---------- | -------------- | ---------------------------------- |